Read me

 Larry Burrows: I guess… I just didn’t know what I had.”

-Larry Burrows put very low esteem to the start of this 35th birthday.
-He lacked corn flakes, the attentiveness of his spouse toward the event, a good car, American coffee in the office, and indeed gift from his friend apart from a school-time artificial puke.
-However, it is received wisdom that EVERY CLOUD HAS A SILVER SHINING.
-Toward the end of this day (the climax of the story), Larry would happen to find out that life is far from bad.
-It is fair to say that all waa for good.
-The closest ones never ‘forgot’ about Larry’s birthday, Clip finally made his real present, Larry’s chief and his lovely wife paid their visit to the party as well with a new position and opportunities for Burrows.
+Larry Burrows had very low expectations for the start of his 35th birthday.
+He lacked cornflakes, the attentiveness of his spouse toward the event, a good car, American coffee in the office, and indeed a gift from his friend apart from a school-time artificial puke.
+However, it is received wisdom that EVERY CLOUD HAS A SILVER LINING.
+Toward the end of this day (the climax of the story), Larry happens to find out that life is far from bad.
+It is fair to say that all was for good.
+The closest ones never ‘forgot’ about Larry’s birthday; Clip finally made his real present, and Larry’s chief and his lovely wife paid their visit to the party as well, with a new position and opportunities for Burrows.
 Once Larry sincerely devoted himself to the models of the cars and was extremely happy with Clip’s present, he got the real new car as a matter of appreciation at work.
-No French delicacies or cappuccino could grant the protagonist with such amount of inner balance and warmth such as a can of beer at home, or gold with investors waa a never a competitor to a mini-golf and pizza with Ellen.
+No French delicacies or cappuccino could grant the protagonist such an amount of inner balance and warmth, such as a can of beer at home or gold with investors, which was never a competitor to a mini-golf and pizza with Ellen.

 Larry Burrows: Have you ever had any regrets, Clip?
 You know, about how your life is turned out, about the choices you made.

-Another Hollywood movie, a classic, that has all means to be mentioned here as well is ‘It’s a Wonderful Life’.
-The key character of the story faced the world without his own existence or the known participation in the lives of the others around him.
-Good to know that their own lives were not so bright without the protagonist, as well as with two versions of Larry Burrows: the ‘successful’ one and the ‘ordinary’ one.
+Another Hollywood movie, a classic, that has all the means to be mentioned here as well is ‘It’s a Wonderful Life.’
+The key character of the story faced the world without his existence or the known participation in the lives of the others around him.
+It’s good to know that their own lives were not so bright without the protagonist, as well as with two versions of Larry Burrows: the ‘successful’ one and the ‘ordinary’ one.
 Ellen happens to be not very happy in her alternative marriage with another man.
-Clip appears to be frustrated with all this life without Larry at his side and he even wants to commit suicide.
-With Larry’s blase attitude, the company would soon be taken by a dishonorable man and Larry’s father divorced his mother to spend time with young girls at his son’s expense.
-Larry is finally conscious of the fact that he lives not only for himself but for those whom he loves and he has all means to make their lives better, even staying ‘ordinary’.
-For so many years he was hung up with the things he did not have at the moment (money, social status, job position, coffee, flakes, luxury car), that he has not put enough high esteem to all that beautiful he had in his life.
+Clip appears to be frustrated with all this life without Larry at his side, and he even wants to commit suicide.
+With Larry’s blasé attitude, the company would soon be taken over by a dishonorable man, and Larry’s father divorced his mother to spend time with young girls at his son’s expense.
+Larry is finally conscious of the fact that he lives not only for himself but for those whom he loves, and he has all the means to make their lives better, even staying ‘ordinary’.
+For so many years, he was hung up on the things he did not have at the moment (money, social status, job position, coffee, flakes, luxury car), that he did not put enough high esteem on all the beauty he had in his life.

 Larry Burrows: Thanks.
 Thanks for everything.
 The good and the bad.
 Boy, you sure do know how to make a point.
 Oh, and listen, Mike – whatever you’ve got planned for the rest of my life?
 It’s perfect.